Dakota3145/startup/conflictTest.md

-This is my conflict with changes from github
+This is my conflict with the second change from github